Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool updates a design token value in the local registry with an option to push to Figma.
-It also distinguishes from the sibling sync_design_tokens by indicating that tool is for bulk token mapping.
+The description clearly states the tool updates a design token value in the local registry and optionally pushes to Figma.
+It distinguishes from sibling sync_design_tokens by noting the latter is for bulk token mapping to Tailwind.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.